Marquette University Post-Master’s Nursing Certificates and Programs

 After graduating from our Direct Entry MSN Program, you can further your education by pursuing one of our post-degree advanced nursing certificates.
 While your master’s degree sets the foundation for your advanced nursing education, these certificates further hone your skills in specific areas of practice—improving your future earning potential and long-term career prospects.

 Whether your goal is to help diagnose and treat illnesses or hold a leadership role in healthcare administration, our post-master’s certificates prepare you to sit for the national certification examination that corresponds with your chosen nursing profession.

 - Acute care nurse practitioner (ACNP) certificate (adult or pediatric): an advanced-practice registered nurse role that is required to deliver hospital-based care.
 An ACNP also diagnoses and treats acute and chronic illness, which includes prescribing medication and focusing on disease prevention.

 - Primary care nurse practitioner (NP) certificate (adult or pediatric): an advanced-practice registered nurse role that is authorized to examine, diagnose, and treat patients, which includes prescribing medication, outside of a hospital setting.
 Individual state law determines if nurse practitioners can work independently of a physician.

-- Nurse midwifery certificate: an advanced-practice registered nurse role that supports women’s health care needs before, during and after their pregnancies, which includes prenatal, postpartum, and newborn care, the tracking of fetal development, and performing physical exams.
+- Nurse midwifery certificate: an advanced-practice registered nurse role that supports women’s health care needs before, during and after their pregnancies.
+This includes prenatal, postpartum, and newborn care, the tracking of fetal development, and performing physical exams.
 They also provide ongoing health care for women within and beyond the childbearing age.